RaisingAwesome/Ghost-Catcher-Cam/README.md

       git clone https://github.com/RaisingAwesome/Ghost-Catcher-Cam
       DISPLAY=:0.0 python3 ghostcv2.py #to run it

 b.
 Copy the bootup splash screen.
 You can change it by making a .png image with dimensions 480x320.
-This post tells you how to get rid of the stuff at the bottom of the screen.
+This post tells you how to get rid of the stuff at the bottom of the screen:  https://www.thedigitalpictureframe.com/customize-your-raspberry-pi-splash-screen-raspbian-stretch-april-2019-version/.
 It is possible that it boots so fast that you don't get to see it.
 In turn, you may want to set this as the Raspberry Pi Desktop background instead.

       cd Ghost-Catcher-Cam
       sudo cp splash.png /usr/share/plymouth/themes/pix/